-- After the jumper cables are hooked up correctly start the vehicle with the good battery.
-Let it run for 5-10 minutes so it charges the dead battery.
+- After the jumper cables are hooked up correctly, start the vehicle with a good battery.
+Let it run for 5-10 minutes, so it charges the dead battery.

 - Once the other vehicle starts remove the cables in reverse order Negative-Negative, Positive-Positive.

-Any time electrical current is used there is a possibility of sparks or damage.
+Any time an electrical current is used, there is a possibility of sparks or damage.
 This is because Positive and Negative can never touch.

 It is also always a good idea to use a multi meter to test voltages when needed.